Museo José Guadalupe Posada

 The Templo del Encino, beside the Posada museum, contains a black statue of Jesus that some believe is growing.
 When it reaches an...

 Palacio de Gobierno

-On the plaza's south side, the red-and-pink stone Palacio de Gobierno is Aguascalientes' most noteworthy colonial building.
-Once the...
+On the south side of Plaza de la Patria, the red-and-pink stone Palacio de Gobierno is Aguascalientes' most noteworthy colonial...

 Centro Comercial Galerías

 Centro Comercial Galerías is a shopping mall with several bars and discos.

 Until lunchtime, this place has service at La Mestiza Yucateca (open 8am to 2pm), its alter ego next door.
 Both are located in a former...

 Lonely Planet review